FrescolinoGroup/Frescolino/helpers/python_doc_template/source/index.rst

 {FULL_NAME}
 ===========

-The developer of this module is too lazy to write documentation.
+The developer of this module is too lazy to write an introduction.
 He brings shame and dishonor upon himself and, more importantly, the great C. Frescolino.
 Let it be known that he shall acquire beers for all frescolino developers to redeem his sins.

 Tutorial, Examples and Documentation
 ====================================